Felony Assault Defense Lawyer Oklahoma City

 Assault with a Deadly Weapon and Intent to Kill

 Assaults that are likely to cause death or that are intended to cause death are prosecuted and penalized more harshly than typical assault crimes.
 Assault with a Deadly Weapon, Shooting with Intent to Kill, and Administering Poison with Intent to Kill are the most serious of assault charges.
-An attempt to kill another person by poisoning is punishable by a minimum of ten years in prison; Shooting with Intent to Kill and Assault with a Deadly weapon carry life in prison as a potential penalty.
-These "Attempts to Kill" offenses are defined in 21 O.S. § 651-652.
+Shooting with intent to kill is a Class A3 felony.
+The sentence for shooting with intent to kill is imprisonment for a term of zero (0) years to life imprisonment.
+The statute does not authorize a fine.
+Shooting with intent to kill is an 85% crime, so the defendant must serve 85% of their sentence before becoming eligible for parole..

-- Shooting with intent to kill is a felony punishable by life in prison
+Shooting with the intent to kill is a felony in Oklahoma with punishments that include up to life in prison with the Department of Corrections.

 These violent crimes are "85 percent crimes."
 In Oklahoma, a life sentence is calculated at 45 years for the purposes of parole.
 Because of the 85 percent rule, anyone sentenced to life in prison for conviction of Assault and Battery with a Deadly Weapon or Intent to Kill crimes must serve a minimum of 38 years and 3 months before becoming eligible for parole.